 Previous GeneCards Identifiers for PLN Gene

 The protein encoded by this gene is found as a pentamer and is a major substrate for the cAMP-dependent protein kinase in cardiac muscle.
 The encoded protein is an inhibitor of cardiac muscle sarcoplasmic reticulum Ca(2+)-ATPase in the unphosphorylated state, but inhibition is relieved upon phosphorylation of the protein.
 The subsequent activation of the Ca(2+) pump leads to enhanced muscle relaxation rates, thereby contributing to the inotropic response elicited in heart by beta-agonists.
 The encoded protein is a key regulator of cardiac diastolic function.
-Mutations in this gene are a cause of inherited human dilated cardiomyopathy with refractory congestive heart failure. [provided by RefSeq, Jul 2008]
+Mutations in this gene are a cause of inherited human dilated cardiomyopathy with refractory congestive heart failure, and also familial hypertrophic cardiomyopathy. [provided by RefSeq, Apr 2016]

 GeneCards Summary for PLN Gene

 PLN (Phospholamban) is a Protein Coding gene.
-Diseases associated with PLN include pln-related dilated cardiomyopathy and pln-related familial hypertrophic cardiomyopathy.
-Among its related pathways are Activation of cAMP-Dependent PKA and Angiogenesis (CST).
+Diseases associated with PLN include cardiomyopathy, dilated, 1p and cardiomyopathy, hypertrophic, 18.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include identical protein binding and enzyme inhibitor activity.